Female business owner in restaurant

 • Foundation for a Just Society Grants.
 Foundation for a Just Society offers grants to local, national, regional, and global organizations and networks that support the rights of women, girls, and LGBTQI individuals.
 Grants are issued four times each year (March, June, September, and November), with invitations for proposals extended two months prior.

 • Galaxy Grants.
-Galaxy Grants is on a mission to support women and minority entrepreneurs with their small business by offering valuable resources, tools, funding, and knowledge.
-They are running a $2,750 Galaxy Grant Giveaway, sponsored by Hidden Star, a 501(c)(3) organization, with a quick 30-second entry process.
-The deadline to enter is March 31, and winners will be announced the following week.
-Plus, there's an opportunity to win for both you and a friend, as each of you could receive a $2,750 grant if your friend wins (subject to the Terms and Conditions).
+Galaxy Grants is on a mission to support women and minority entrepreneurs with their small businesses by offering valuable resources, tools, funding, and knowledge.
+They are running a $2,750 Galaxy Grant Giveaway, sponsored by 501(c)(3) organization Hidden Star, with a quick 30-second entry process.
+The deadline to enter is November 30, 2024, and winners will be announced the following week.
+Plus, there's an opportunity to win for both you and a friend, as each of you could receive a $2,750 grant if your friend wins, subject to the Terms and Conditions.

 • HerRise MicroGrant.
 The HerRise MicroGrant offers financial aid to U.S.-registered businesses that are majority-owned by women of color, with a focus on businesses with innovative community solutions that are still struggling to obtain funding.
 Applications are reviewed monthly, with winners announced during the subsequent month's HerSuiteSpot First Friday Mixer.
 Nonprofits, franchises, direct sellers, authorized resellers, and independent consultants are ineligible to apply.